Mu21stafa23/Mu21stafa23/README.md

 - 👋 Hi, I’m Mustafa Hamad
-- 👀 I’m interested in Larning new thing
+- 👀 I’m interested in
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning P
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...